 We know that as a restaurant owner or manager, December is an extremely busy month for you.
 If you’re struggling with coming up with Christmas restaurant promotion ideas or if you just want to add to your existing list, here are 20 ways to get your customers’ attention this holiday season and boost your sales.

-- 1.Let people know you are one of the restaurants open on Christmas Eve and Christmas Day
+- 1.Let people know if you are one of the restaurants open on Christmas Eve and Christmas Day

 - 2.Take Christmas restaurant reservation